 Early Buttercup (Ranunculus fascicularis)

-I always feel a small lift when I spot early buttercup.
-It’s not a tall plant—only about six inches high and just as wide—but it has a way of brightening even the sparsest ground.
-The flowers are the first thing I notice: bright yellow, about three‑quarters of an inch across, with five petals that often bend backward as if the bloom is stretching toward the sun.
-They shine in a way that makes the whole plant seem lit from within.
+Early buttercup is not a tall plant—only about six inches high and just as wide—but it has a way of brightening even the sparsest ground.
+The flowers are the first thing I notice: bright yellow, about three‑quarters of an inch across, with five petals that often bend backward, shining in a way that makes the whole plant seem lit from within.
+It’s one of the earliest wildflowers to bloom on dry hillsides, sandy prairies, and open savannas, sometimes appearing in April when the nights are still cold and the ground hasn’t fully warmed.
+It grows best in full sun, though it can manage in light, open shade.

 The leaves sit mostly at the base, longer than they are wide, divided into small leaflets that are each lobed into three to five parts.
 When I kneel down to look closely, the leaflets remind me of tiny green hands, each one shaped slightly differently.
-They’re delicate but determined, rising from soil that often looks too dry or too thin to support much of anything.
+It looks s a delicate plant, but still able to rise from soil that often looks too dry or too thin to support much of anything.
+Its preference for lean, rocky, or sandy soils is part of what makes it so dependable in these early‑season habitats.

 USDA NRCS Plants Database — Ranunculus fascicularis (early buttercup) species profile